MaddyKapfhammer/MotzingCenter/content/portfolio/theatre.md

 # Now Showing

-## Encanto

-The Madrigals are an extraordinary family who live hidden in the mountains of Colombia in a charmed place called the Encanto.
-The magic of the Encanto has blessed every child in the family with a unique gift -- every child except Mirabel.
-However, she soon may be the Madrigals last hope when she discovers that the magic surrounding the Encanto is now in danger.

-_Rated: PG_

-### Friday, January 7 & Saturday, January 8 @ 6:30pm

-### Friday, January 14 & Saturday, January 15 @ 6:30pm

-# Coming Soon

 ## Spider Man: No Way Home

 With Spider-Man's identity now revealed, our friendly neighborhood web-slinger is unmasked and no longer able to separate his normal life as Peter Parker from the high stakes of being a superhero.
 When Peter asks for help from Doctor Strange, the stakes become even more dangerous, forcing him to discover what it truly means to be Spider-Man.